kanakasw/Sigmaflw_repo/README.md

 - Create database 'DataIntegrationServiceDev' for dev active profile with 'dataintegration' as username and 'root' as a password.

+- Update file pg_hba.conf located under C:\Program Files\PostgreSQL\11\data folder to inlcude IP address of the machine on which PostgreSQL DB is installed

+- Give all permissions to user 'dataintegration'

 ```bash
 cd Sigmaflw_repo/Service/dataintegrationservice
 Execute command mvn clean install